We live in

 in we will not respond to save both of us time and space in our mailboxes.

-I do not buy ancient artifacts or rugs from Pakistan or Iran.
+I do not buy ancient Middle East artifacts, coins, or rugs from Pakistan or Iran,

 Nor do I buy "antique"